cjkeim9/HolmSchool/README.md

 #### Beginning Programming

-Get your feet wet with some simple programming tutorials
+Get your feet wet with some simple programming tutorials using some powerful musical and graphical software!

 Topic | Book
 ------|-------